5 tips you need to know about camping in summer

 • Don’t forget the sunscreen – and plenty of it.

 • Avoid unnecessary exertion on very hot days.
-Heat exhaustion and heat stroke (the latter can be fatal) can happen readily without proper precautions and common sense.
-Red Cross Australia has a guide to these conditions and how to treat them.
+Heat exhaustion and heat stroke (the latter can be fatal) can happen readily without proper precautions and common sense. has a guide to these conditions and how to treat them.
 It’s worthwhile to read up on it before camping in hot conditions.

 2. Keep and drinks cold.